Forget the Cybertruck: This is the most important Tesla product no one is talking about

 What it means for drivers

-In the short term, Tesla drivers can look forward to insurance that is arguably more seamless and convenient and may well be cheaper—particularly if they clock up fewer miles and drive safely.
+In the short-term, Tesla drivers can look forward to insurance that is arguably more seamless and convenient and may well be cheaper—particularly if they clock up fewer miles and drive safely.
 (Drivers should still compare prices with other insurers: the likes of Progressive and GEICO are among those that insure Tesla vehicles.)

-In the longer term, this is a sign that insurance—like banking, road tax and many services—will be driven by real-time data.
-It will probably change our behaviour for the better.
-We will probably drive slower, eat healthier food and exercise more—even if libertarians will be uneasy.
+In the longer term, this is a sign that insurance—like banking, road tax, and many services—will be driven by real-time data.
+It will probably change our behavior for the better.
+We will probably drive slower, eat healthier food, and exercise more—even if libertarians will be uneasy.

 This shift will challenge our attitudes towards personal information privacy.
 Some of us will value the benefits of being open and transparent with our personal information, while others might seek solutions that keep their data with them.
-Edge computing has potential here, since it allows some data processing to be done on your device so that your personal data doesn’t need to be sent to a central server.
+Edge computing has potential here, since it allows some data processing to be done on your device, so that your personal data doesn’t need to be sent to a central server.

 So Tesla and Elon Musk have not just added another revenue stream to their many successful endeavors.
 They are also helping to fundamentally change the way that we interact with insurance providers.
 In the future, insurers will be more like a partner on our journey both by car and on foot—both on Earth and beyond.